 The Benefit Cap

-Since 1st April 2013 the Government has put a limit on the total amount of benefit that working age people can receive.
-This is so that no family out of work can be better of on welfare benefits than working families.
+Since 1st April 2013, the Government has put a limit on the total amount of benefit that working-age people can receive.
+This is so that no family out of work can be better off on welfare benefits than working families.